 Dead Horse Ranch State Park

-If you’re taking Highway 260 through Cottonwood on your scenic drive from Phoenix to Sedona, stop at Dead Horse Ranch State Park.
+If you’re taking Highway 260 through Cottonwood en route to the mining town of Jerome on your scenic drive from Phoenix to Sedona, stop at Dead Horse Ranch State Park.

 The park got its name from the former ranch there, which was owned by the Ireys family.
 The story is that they let their children decide which ranch to purchase, and they wanted the one where “the dead horse was.”